Elvin5002/news_app/README.md

 4. Click on an article to view details.
 5. Use the bookmark button to save articles for later.
 6. Search for news using the search bar.

-## Upcoming Features

-- **Push Notifications**: Get real-time updates on breaking news.
-- **User Preferences**: Personalize your feed by selecting favorite categories and sources.
-- **Multi-Language Support**: View news in different languages.

----

-### Acknowledgments

-- Thanks to [NewsAPI](https://newsapi.org/) for providing a robust API for news data.
-- Flutter and Dart communities for their resources and support.